bruceravel/demeter/documentation/Artemis/startup/main.rst

 being displayed on screen. `See the Atoms/Feff chapter. <../feff/index.html>`__

-*Right* clicking on the :button:`Add,light` button will present the same recent file selection dialog as for the data list.
+:mark:`rightclick,..` *Right* clicking on the :button:`Add,light`
+button will present the same recent file selection dialog as for the data list.
 In this case, the list will contain recently imported :demeter:`atoms`, :demeter:`feff`, or CIF files.

 You may also drag CIF, :demeter:`atoms` input, or :demeter:`feff` input files from your computer's file manager and drop them onto the